Established in 1984

 Rescare, through its links to affiliated groups and to its individual and family members, represents hundreds of families and friends within the UK; it also has members living abroad, and particularly affiliations in New Zealand and Australia.

-Rescare was formed in 14th November 1984 when the Cranage Hall Parents Relatives and Residents’ Welfare Society Committee agreed to a proposal by its chairman Richard S Jackson that they become the Steering Committee for a new national society to be named ‘The National Society for Mentally Handicapped People in Residential Care’.
+Rescare was formed on the 14th November 1984 when the Cranage Hall Parents Relatives and Residents’ Welfare Society Committee agreed to a proposal by its chairman Richard S Jackson that they become the Steering Committee for a new national society to be named ‘The National Society for Mentally Handicapped People in Residential Care’.

 Initially, Rescare campaigned for the conversion of redundant ‘mental hospitals’ into residential communities, and ran a number of high profile campaigns.
 It presented a petition with over 70,000 signatures, about the closure of a hospital in Blackburn, to Parliament through the local MP.
-It has also organised campaigns about closures of other facilities.
+It has also organised campaigns about closures of other facilitie

 Since its inception Rescare has grown and evolved to be a charity that today represents the views and concerns of the families and carers of persons with a learning disability; and that is concerned generally with the well-being and best interests of persons with a learning disability, including those without a family to speak for them.
 Rescare continues to support the validity of residential provision, i.e. in villages and intentional communities; but now campaigns more widely for the availability of choice, in housing, health care, care provision, and education.